rockstor/rockstor-doc/features.rst

 S.M.A.R.T drive monitoring
 --------------------------

-The S.M.A.R.T technology in almost all modern drives is integrated into Rockstor so that any aspect of a drives status can be examined.
-It is also possible thanks to smartmontools to receive emails via Rockstor's notification system when drives have heath issues or when they reach a warning or critical temperature; or even is their temperature varies by more than a configured value over time.
+The S.M.A.R.T technology in most modern drives is integrated into Rockstor so that many aspect of a drive's status can be examined.
+It is possible, thanks to smartmontools, to receive emails via Rockstor's notification system when drives have heath issues or when they reach a warning or critical temperature; or even is their temperature varies by more than a configured value over time.